The Soul of Molam (1) - Isaan’s folk music from state censorship to rising global fame - The Isaan Record

 The sound of molam proved popular beyond Lao villages for the first time around the early 19th century.
 The Siamese state resettled Lao-speaking people as war captives and forced laborers to the Bangkok area.
 Their entertaining molam performances soon attracted large crowds in the capital.

-King Mongkut (Rama IV) was more than displeased that his Thai subjects were taking joy in the music of a cultural and political “inferior” ethnic group.
+King Mongkut (Rama IV) was more than displeased that his Thai subjects were taking joy in the music of a culturally and politically “inferior” ethnic group.
 He complained that the Thais should not adopt foreign customs, and argued that this new popular genre was the cause of natural disasters.

 In 1857, the King ordered by royal decree to ban all lao khaen or molam performances and threatened offenders with a fine.